iorkua/csvimporter/docs/pic_import_mapping.md

 The frontend renders these columns alongside a status badge and a placeholder `Delete` column to keep parity with the other preview tables while avoiding duplicate delete paths.
-Note that file number records are not assigned property IDs as they serve purely informational purposes in the preview.
+The preview rows are not assigned property IDs and are never written to the backend; they exist solely to help reviewers validate data before the File Indexing pipeline takes ownership.

 ---